-This Libertyville, IL patient was unhappy with the "black triangles" between her teeth, her tooth shapes, the heavy wear, and the uneven color.
-She wanted a better tooth alignment and to replace the tooth structure lost due to her bruxism (night grinding) habit.
-It is difficult to get rid of black triangles.
+This Libertyville, IL patient wanted to fix the "black triangles" between her teeth, her tooth shapes, the heavy wear, and the uneven color.
+She wanted a better tooth alignment and to replace the tooth structure lost due to her night grinding habit.
+It is difficult to fix black triangles between teeth.
 Gum surgery will not fix or fill these dark triangular spaces between the teeth.

-The restorative dentist and ceramist must collaborate with special techniques to close these spaces down.
-The dentist has to follow a specific drilling design which varies based on certain anatomical variations of your bone between the teeth and the technician will adjust the contours of the porcelain restorations based on specific measurements provided by the dentist.
+Seven conservative porcelain veneers were used on the upper front teeth to fill the "black triangles".
 The veneers served several goals including improving the tooth alignment, changing her bite (occlusion), replacing lost tooth structure from nighttime grinding, and the other patient directed agendas.
 The designation of "conservative veneers" means that the amount of tooth drilling or preparation was conservative or limited.

 Fixing lost gum between teeth is very difficult.
 When the dentist tries to fix it with crowns or veneers, porcelain ledges are often created.
 These ledges catch your floss which make it difficult to keep the gums healthy.
 Special attention was directed to the shape of the veneer porcelain between the teeth to close the dark spaces between the teeth while not making ledges.